Proxy Target: Bridging the Gap Between Discrete Spiking Neural Networks and Continuous Control: Introduction

-To address the mismatching issue between continuous control and discrete spikes, we propose a proxy target framework for SNNs based on the Actor-Critic framework (Fig.\ref{fig:big_fig}(c)).
-We replace the target actor network with a novel proxy actor network.
-Compared to the vanilla SNN target network, the proxy network has continuous dynamics and is updated implicitly.
-The proxy target network can alter its output smoothly and continuously, stabilizing the learning process and improving the performance, as demonstrated in Fig.\ref{fig:big_fig}(d).
+To address this mismatch between discrete spikes and continuous-control updates, we propose a proxy target framework for SNN-based RL (Fig.~\ref{fig:big_fig}(c)).
+Instead of using an SNN target actor, we introduce a differentiable proxy actor network that imitates the behavior of the online spiking actor network.
+The proxy target network can alter its output smoothly and continuously, stabilizing the learning process and improving performance, as demonstrated in Fig.~\ref{fig:big_fig}(d).
 Since the proxy target network is only used for auxiliary training, the proposed approach retains SNN's advantages of low-latency and energy efficiency during inference in real world applications.
-Our main contributions are summarized as follows: \begin{itemize} \item We discover the mismatch between the discrete SNNs and the continuous target network soft update mechanism.
-Due to the binary and non-differentiable nature of SNN outputs, the target SNN may exhibit abrupt, non-smooth changes during training.
-These discontinuities introduce instability in the optimization process, making the training highly sensitive to random seed initialization and degrading performance. \item We propose the proxy target framework to address the mismatching issue.
-The proxy target replaces the target network by using a continuous activation function, producing smooth and continuous output drift that stabilizes training. \item To update the continuous proxy network towards the discrete SNN, we propose a novel gradient-based mechanism derived from the goal of approaching the output of the online SNN.
-This mechanism addresses approximation errors between the proxy target and online SNN, giving precise optimization goals for training the RL algorithms. \item Extensive experiments demonstrate the proxy network's ability to enhance performance of different spiking neurons by $\mathbf{5-32\%}$.
-To the best of our knowledge, we are the first to surpass ANN's performance in continuous control with a simple LIF neuron. \end{itemize}
+Our main contributions are summarized as follows: \begin{itemize} \item We identify a critical mismatch between discrete SNN outputs and the continuous target network soft update mechanism used in off-policy RL, showing how this conflict destabilizes training and degrades performance. \item We propose a proxy target framework that replaces the spiking target network with a continuous, differentiable proxy, enabling smooth target updates and stable optimization. \item We introduce an implicit gradient-based update rule that aligns the proxy with the online SNN, mitigating target output gaps and giving precise optimization goals. \item Extensive experiments across multiple neuron models and continuous control benchmarks demonstrate consistent stability improvements and up to $\mathbf{32\%}$ higher average performance.
+To the best of our knowledge, this is the first approache where SNNs with simple Leaky Integrate-and-Fire (LIF) neurons surpass ANN performance in continuous control. \end{itemize}